NielsPraet/mc-plus/README.md

 ### Voice Chat!
 Communicate with other players through in game proximity voice chat.
 The voice chat is a big part of the magic of this server and I hope this can lead to some fun interactions/RP.
 This voice chat also has a feature where you can start a group voice chat just like discord, for the people who don't want to play alone.

+### Central Town / Hub
+The goal is to create a nice world where everyone plays together nicely, this is why we will build a nice town close to spawn where everyone can build what they want.

 ## Main Mods
 This is a list of the most important mods in the modpack.
 These mods are designed to elevate the Minecraft experience, not make it into a futuristic nuke-fest.